ginzsa-push/route-optimizer/README.md

 # route-optimizer

-This is a "basic" python implementation of routing optimization that use a Tabu Search algorithm
+This is a "basic" python implementation of routing optimization that uses a Tabu Search algorithm

 There are Service Points with Items, a Vehicle that collects items and a Team with many Vehicles